python/mypy/docs/source/tutorial.rst

    x = [] # type: List[int]

-Here the # type comment applies both to the assignment target, in this case x, and also the initializer expression, via context.
+Here the ``# type`` comment applies both to the assignment target, in this case ``x``, and also the initializer expression, via context.
 The above code is equivalent to this:

 .. code-block:: python

    x = List[int]()

-The type checker infers the value of a variable from the initializer, and if it is an empty collection such as [], the type is not well-defined.
+The type checker infers the value of a variable from the initializer, and if it is an empty collection such as ``[]``, the type is not well-defined.
 You can declare the collection type using one of the above syntax alternatives.

 User-defined types
 ******************

 Each class is also a type.
 Any instance of a subclass is also compatible with all superclasses.
-All values are compatible with the object type (and also the Any type).
+All values are compatible with the object type (and also the ``Any`` type).

 .. code-block:: python